Showing posts with label granddaugher. Show all posts

 Inside Independence Hall

-In this building, George Washington was appointed a commander in chief of the Continental Army in 1775 and the Declaration of Independence was adopted on July 4, 1776.
+In this building, George Washington was appointed Commander-in-Chief of the Continental Army in 1775, and the Declaration of Independence was adopted on July 4, 1776.
 The American flag was agreed upon in 1777, the Articles of Confederation were adopted in 1781, and the US Constitution was drafted in 1787.

 History of the Liberty Bell:

-John Pass and John Stow cast a new bell in 1873, using metal from the first liberty bell from London, England.
-But in 1846 a thin crack began to affect the sound of the bell and it was repaired and cracked again when it rang for George Washington’s birthday celebration and it has not rung since.
+John Pass and John Stow cast a new bell in 1873, using metal from the first Liberty Bell, which had been cast in London, England.
+But in 1846, a thin crack began to affect the bell's sound, and it was repaired, only to crack again when it rang for George Washington's birthday celebration; it has not rung since.

-It weighs 2000 lbs. and is made of 70% copper and 25 % tin; it has a small amount of lead, zinc, arsenic, gold, and silver.
+It weighs 2000 lbs. and is made of 70% copper and 25% tin; it also contains small amounts of lead, zinc, arsenic, gold, and silver.

-We had some time to kill we walked to Christ Church Burial Ground Cemetery, to visit the graves of Benjamin, Deborah, and Francis Franklin.
+At the Independence Visitors Center, we bought tickets to ride the Duck, which departs at 6:00.Duck had some time to kill, so we walked to Christ Church Burial Ground Cemetery to visit the graves of Benjamin, Deborah, and Francis Franklin.

 Grave of Benjamin and Deborah Franklin

-Deborah Read first married John Rogers and was widowed in 1727, she married her first love Benjamin Franklin 1730.
+Deborah Read first married John Rogers and was widowed in 1727; she married her first love, Benjamin Franklin, in 1730.

-Benjamin and Deborah had two children their son Francis died but their daughter Sarah married a Bashin had she had seven children.
+Benjamin and Deborah had two children; their son, Francis, died, but their daughter, Sarah, married a Bashin and had seven children.

 The estate of Benjamin Franklin was left to her.